2020 ONLINE INTERNATIONAL SUMMER SCHOOL IN COMPARATIVE CONFLICT STUDIES

 The Center for Comparative Conflict Studies (CFCCS) at the Faculty of Media and Communications (FMK), Singidunum University is organizing the 11th International Summer School in Comparative Conflict Studies.

 International Summer School in Comparative Conflict Studies is part of the Politics department at FMK and the MA program in Critical Political Studies.
 It provides a learning opportunity for students interested in the study and analysis of societies in and post-conflict.
 Interdisciplinary in its nature, drawing from the fields of Peace and Conflict Studies, History, Anthropology, Education, Law, Political Sciences and International Relations, the International Summer School in Comparative Conflict Studies provides students with an interactive learning experience utilizing frontal lectures and class discussions focusing on comparative conflict analysis of different case studies.

 Language of instruction for all courses is English

-Students who complete the course requirements may transfer the course credit to their home institution (5 ECTS).
+Students who complete the course requirements may transfer 5 ECTS course credits to their home institution.*

 (Applicants can attend only one course from this list)